TERRORIST GROUPS

 Chicago, Illinois; Dubai, UAE; Nottingham, England

-AQAP tries to send two packages containing explosives concealed as printer cartridges on cargo planes bound for the United States.
-One package is interdicted in the UK and the other in the UAE.
+AQAP tries to send two packages containing explosives concealed as printer cartridges on US-bound cargo planes.
+The packages are interdicted in the UK and the UAE, respectively.

 25 December 2009